A beautiful, immaculately kept, family run Park, situated on the bank of River Wye. Also enjoying over 200 acres of woodland walks.

 Winner of the Gold David Bellamy Conservation Award.

 We stayed at Lucksall as part of a star-gazing weekend and were camping in the rally field in a tent.
 The facilities were great, toilets always clean and the breakfasts in the cafe were extremely yummy.
 We were constantly entertained by the ducks and no end of other bird-life including owls, long-tailed sandwichs and even peacocks.
 The staff we met in the restaurant were very polite, happy and efficient.
-A very pleasant stay - well done: March in 2013
+A very pleasant stay - well done

 We visited this campsite twice last year, once last month and are going back again next week.
 We absolutely love it.
 The staff couldn't be more helpful and friendly.

 The site is immaculately kept and the shower blocks are the best we've seen.